Updated 7 months ago

 Bifacial solar panels are being hailed as solar energy's next big thing.
 With a higher rate of energy production, bifacial panels seem bound to become increasingly popular in the U.S. utility solar market.

-However, they are unlikely to have much of an impact on residential solar.
+However, like solar tracking systems, they are unlikely to have much of an impact on residential solar.
 A bifacial solar system mounted on the roof of a home can’t really capture the reflecting rays of the sun.
 Add to that their premium price and frameless design, and it’s clear that bifacial solar technology will not be a fit for most homes.

 Find out if solar panels are a good investment in your area